bparanj/crystal/electronics/components/resistor-qna.md

 - How accurate it needs to be: Sometimes, you need a very exact resistor.
 - Temperature: If it's in a hot or cold place, it should be stable.

-## How to Tell if a Resistor is Broken

 You can tell if a resistor is broken by:

 - Measuring it with a tool: Use a multimeter to see if the resistor is still working right.
 - Looking at it: If it looks burnt or broken, it might not work.
 - Testing if it works: If it doesn’t let electricity pass the right way, it could be broken.

-## Where Does the Name "Resistor" Come From?

 The word "resistor" comes from what it does—it resists, or stops, some of the electricity from flowing.

-## How Have Resistors Changed?

 Resistors have changed over time: